 TV and Digital Spend are Now on Par

 Advertisers can no longer ignore the growth of digital ads in comparison to TV.
 PricewaterhouseCoopers predicted US digital ad spend would surpass TV by the end of 2016, and it did

 Traditional TV sets are another screen among mobile phones, tablets, laptops, and wearable tech.
 87% of consumers watch TV sets while simultaneously viewing another screen (Accenture Report, 2015).
 This raises the question, do TV audio cues become more important syndicated with mobile visual cues?
 A Google TrueView Brand Lift Study recently revealed that users who see and hear ads experience higher ad recall than those who only see or only hear ads.
 You have to ask yourself, what channels are your customers listening to and what screens are they watching?
 It’s often not the same.

 Traditional TV buying (Live, DVR, and Time-Shifted) was one of the only advertising media outlets to offer such great scale.
 Now we have online streaming commandeering a large piece of the pie with the likes of Netflix, Amazon Video, and YouTube leading the way.
 TV watching habits have continually shifted.
-The time people spend watching YouTube has doubled (2016 to 2017) with additional content casted to TV screens (think with Google).
+The time people spend watching YouTube has increased with additional content casted to TV screens (think with Google).

 TVs act more like a large computer monitor rather than the sole hub for viewable content.
 Viewers have not abandoned traditional TV, yet the demographic does skew.
 The younger the viewer, the less likely they are to watch traditional TV.
 While traditional TV viewership has decreased over the past 5-years in every age group except 65+, traditional TV is still the dominant choice for viewing (Nielson data, Q3 2016).
 Due to this, it becomes increasingly more important to understand the demographic of your audience and find them where they are watching content.